xda/droid2gether-gitpitch/PITCHME.md

     - called after the real function
     - allows affecting objects after the real code run
   - `replaceHookedMethod`
-    - completely replaces the real function to completely replace functionality
+    - completely replaces the real function to replace functionality

 Note:
 Xposed has a few different ways to hook functions: